Wayward Pines: Production

 Wayward Pines was executive produced by Chad Hodge with M. Night Shyamalan, Donald De Line, and Ashwin Rajan.
 The pilot episode was written by Hodge and directed by Shyamalan.
 The series was officially picked up on May 13, 2013, with a ten-episode order.
-Filming took place between August 19, 2013, and February 14, 2014, in Burnaby (interiors) and Agassiz (exteriors), in British Columbia.
+Filming took place between August 19, 2013, and February 14, 2014, in Coquitlam, Burnaby (interiors) and Agassiz (exteriors), in British Columbia.

 The plot of Crouch's first novel in the trilogy, Pines (2012), is covered over the first five episodes of the TV series.
 The second and third novels, Wayward (2013) and The Last Town (2014), make up the remaining five episodes.
-After reading the source material, Shyamalan said of the project, "As long as everybody isn't dead, I'm in" — his "only rule" to secure his participation.
+After reading the source material, Shyamalan said of the project, "As long as everybody isn't dead, I'm in"—his "only rule" to secure his participation.
 He noted that the TV series varies from the books in some ways, but as Crouch was still writing the novels while the show was in development, there was "all kinds of cross pollinating" between the two.
 In June 2015, Deadline Hollywood reported that Fox was considering a second season based on the series' impressive ratings.
 Though Hodge asserted that, from a creative standpoint, "Wayward Pines was always designed to be just these 10 episodes" in concert with the plotline of the books, he allowed for the possibility of another season.
 He said that in the finale viewers would "see a window to that, but it also is a complete ending as it is."